IELTS Basic Grammar - Conjunctions

 " We bought milk, eggs, cheese and butter."

-" My favorite teachers are Mr. Lee, Mrs. Carter and Mr. Park."
+" My favourite teachers are Mr. Lee, Mrs. Carter and Mr. Park."

 " In the morning I get up, take a shower, eat breakfast and brush my teeth."